shared live+work spaces

 How are decisions made about the living space, rules and use of the budget?

 Anyone who is currently staying or has stayed recently and has voting rights can propose changes and then vote upon them.
-See the member contract for the current process as it can change, the longer you've stayed the more votes you get.
+See the member contract for the current process as it can change, longer stays receive a voting bonus.
 Some decisions are delegated to an official or council group, however the members can grill or fire them if enough think they're doing a bad job.

 Who enforces the rules?

 Any guide elected by a council, any manager, or any executive.
 Members may request a council session if they feel unfairly treated.
-Following this, they may also opt to elevate an issue to the board providing the council had less than 80% majority.
+Following this, they may also opt to elevate an issue to the board for appeal unless the council was unaminous.

 What is a council session?

-The council is non-executive and does not report to the board, its decisions on matters relating to member conduct and day-to-day operations are final and require a 60% majority in all matters (abstentions are not permitted).
-Councillors are chosen for individual sessions by algorithm (ensuring diversity and randomisation) and it is a contractual obligation to participate.
+The council is non-executive and does not report to the board, its decisions on matters relating to member conduct and day-to-day operations are final and require a two-thirds majority in all matters (abstentions not permitted).
+Councillors are chosen from amongst all members present at the time (not arrived nor departing in the prior/next 5 days), for each session by algorithm (ensuring diversity and randomisation) and it is a contractual obligation to participate.
+For in-person sessions, an exception can be granted by the other councillors if the unavailable councillor finds another whom is available.

 Most sessions are resolved online, some require an on location presence by the council such as for misconduct and illegal behaviour.
 Sessions are only called if members are unable to resolve issues directly, or to change day-to-day operational matters.

-All sessions are preceded with a poll around two days before, in which preliminary opinions are taken.
+All sessions (except urgent/misconduct) are preceded with a poll, in which preliminary opinions are taken.
 These are announced when the session starts and councillors may then make their final votes after hearing arguments from members and other councillors.

-Any member whom has in the last three months breached the community contract (including not participating in a council vote) shall be identified online.
+Any member whom has in the last three months breached the community contract (including not participating in a council session) shall be identified online.

 Who are the board?

-Members will annually nominate and elect them, a board member does not have to be a shareholder nor community member, however a member may not nominate themselves.
-The founder assigns the initial board.
+Members will annually nominate and elect them, a board member does not have to be a shareholder nor community member; a member may nominate themselves.

 What is the board's role?

-The board is advisory, although holds one executive role.
+The board is advisory, and holds some executive roles per legislation.
 They advise on decisions presented by both directors and members directly.
 The board functions as a last-resort for the resolution of member issues, and exceptionally if they perceive a potential resolution to be damaging they may veto it until it is reviewed and represented.
-Thus they act to keep both directors and members in check, if members have issues in relation to proposals, they must listen to your concerns and convey their position to the proposer of a resolution.
-The board has no decision making ability itself, although they may submit proposals the decision (vote) remains with members.
+Thus they act to keep both directors/managers and members in check, if members have issues in relation to proposals, they must listen to your concerns and convey their position to the proposer of a resolution.
+The board has no other decision making ability itself, although they may submit proposals the decision (vote) remains with members.

 It's important to note that whilst the board could veto a proposal indefinitely, should this happen, members may replace them.
 It thus remains in everyone's interests to work together.